claudijo/websocket-connection-stream/README.md

 connection instances and [native browser WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) connections.

+The module will enqueue incoming data until the underlying websocket is open.

-Error handling and life cycle management (opening, closing, reconnecting etc) for the connection is not handled by the module, and should instead be handled by the user.
+Error handling and life cycle management in general (creating, closing, reconnecting etc) for the connection is not handled by the module, and should instead be handled by the user.

 ## Usage